maxritter/CppND-Route-Planning-Project/README.md

 ## Compiling and Running

 ### Compiling
+Check out [my detailed setup guide](https://knowledge.udacity.com/questions/42416), which also has a setup for Linux dependencies under the "Test" rubric.

 You need to install io2d and its dependencies first.
 Under Windows, you can use [vcpkg](https://github.com/microsoft/vcpkg) to do that easily:

 ```